 Anna and her husband don't have many things in common, although both live under the same roof and sleep in the same bed.
 Indeed, it seems that she and he have nothing in common other than what they are undertaking.
 Anna was cooking when the husband entered by the door carrying a bottle.
 He catches her from behind.
 He grabs her by the hair.
 He makes her fall, pouring gasoline over her and setting her on fire.

-Núria Aņķ was born in Lleida, North East Spain, in 1973.
+Núria Añó was born in Lleida, North East Spain, in 1973.
 She is a Catalan/Spanish writer, a translator and a regular speaker at conferences and symposia, where she gives papers on literary creation, films, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Karen Blixen, Alexandre Dumas or Franz Werfel at University of Lleida (UdL), Tunis University, University of Jaén (UJA), International University of Andalucía (UNIA), Spanish National Research Council (CSIC-Madrid), Sysmän Kirjasto Library in Finland, Shanghai Writers' Association (SWA), Fudan University in China, East China Normal University, Sinan Mansion, Instituto Cervantes in Shanghai, Conrad Festival in Poland, Massolit Books, Baza or Instituto Cervantes in Krakow, also in libraries, secondary schools or in higher education.
 She also acts as a juror for international competitions.

 Some of her novels, short stories and articles are translated into Spanish, French, English, Italian, German, Polish, Chinese, Latvian, Portuguese and Dutch.